[Rev. 6/7/2026 11:05:13 AM]

 (b) Proof of actual injury need not be established; and

 (Added to NAC by Office of Disability Services by R210-08, eff.
-10-1-2008; A by Aging & Disability Services Div. by R151-09, 8-13-2010)
+10-1-2008; A by Aging & Disability Services Div. by R151-09, 8-13-2010; R016-22, 9-28-2022)

 NAC 656A.630 Disciplinary hearing: Requirements for service of notice.
-(NRS 656A.090, 656A.500) The Division will cause the notice required pursuant to NAC 656A.620 to be made either in person or by registered or certified mail, return receipt requested, and addressed to the interpreter or Communication Access Realtime Translation provider, and the school district in which he or she works, if applicable, at the last known address of each person.
-If service cannot be made in person and if notice by mail is returned as undelivered, the Division will publish notice once a week for 4 consecutive weeks in a newspaper published in the county of the last known address of the interpreter or Communication Access Realtime Translation provider or, if no newspaper is published in the county, in a newspaper widely distributed in that county.
+(NRS 656A.090, 656A.500, 656A.510) The Division will cause the notice required pursuant to NAC 656A.620 to be made either in person or by registered or certified mail, return receipt requested, and addressed to the sign language interpreter or Communication Access Realtime Translation provider, and the school district in which he or she works, if applicable, at the last known address of each person.
+If service cannot be made in person and if notice by mail is returned as undelivered, the Division will publish notice once a week for 4 consecutive weeks in a newspaper published in the county of the last known address of the sign language interpreter or Communication Access Realtime Translation provider or, if no newspaper is published in the county, in a newspaper widely distributed in that county.

 NAC 656A.640 Authorized disciplinary action; administrative fine; imposition of ban without written notice in emergency; decision of Division is final.
 (NRS 656A.090, 656A.500, 656A.510)